oceanbase/oceanbase.github.io/docs/user_manual/quick_starts/en-US/chapter_03_test_oceanbase_database/04_tpcc_test.md

 # 3.4 Run the TPC-C benchmark

-This topic describes two methods to run the Transaction Processing Performance Council Benchmark C (TPC-C) benchmark on OceanBase Database in a CentOS Linux 7.9 environment based on the x86 architecture.
+This topic describes two methods to run the Transaction Processing Performance Council Benchmark C (TPC-C) on OceanBase Database in a CentOS Linux 7.9 environment based on the x86 architecture.

 * Use OceanBase Deployer (OBD) to run the benchmark.